-Minnesota Health Care Programs (MHCP) requires providers to enroll each location that is providing services and receiving reimbursement for the services they provide to MHCP recipients.
+Minnesota Health Care Programs (MHCP) requires providers to enroll each location that is providing services and receiving reimbursement for the services they provide to MHCP members.

 The steps and instructions in this section apply to services for any of the following programs: